echi22/stori/README.md

 See section above for Lambda instructions.

+### Note on Database Persistence in Lambda

+The Lambda function uses a SQLite database stored in the `/tmp` directory during each invocation.
+This database is **ephemeral**—it is created fresh for each Lambda run and is not persisted between invocations.

+- **Implication:** Data is not shared or saved across Lambda executions.
+Each run starts with an empty database.
+- **Production alternative:** For a real-world, persistent solution, use a managed database such as Amazon RDS (PostgreSQL/MySQL), DynamoDB, or another cloud database service.
+- **Why SQLite here?** This project uses SQLite in `/tmp` for simplicity and ease of local testing/demo purposes.

 ## Security Note: SMTP Credentials

 - **For this challenge, SMTP credentials are stored in `config.json` for simplicity.**